How we can help you

 How long does bankruptcy last?

 After the day on which a debtor’s petition is accepted by the Official Receiver, a person remains bankrupt for three years.
 The three-year period of bankruptcy commences after the Statement of Affairs is submitted to AFSA in the case of bankruptcy caused by the issuing of a sequestration order.
+Please note there may be different effects based on your individual insolvency matters that vary between voluntary administration, company arrangement, or court orders so we recommend speaking with an insolvency law expert to confirm how each solution could affect you.

 What are the effects of bankruptcy?